pynucastro/pynucastro/paper/paper.md

 [@Zingale.astronum.2017].
 We intend to implement this port directly into the pynucastro-generated networks.

+We wish to thank Abigail Bishop for discussions about code generation for the StarKiller Microphysics code as well as for exploratory calculations.
+We are grateful to Max P. Katz for numerous discussions that enabled the ongoing port of pynucastro-generated networks to CUDA Fortran.
+We also wish to thank Christopher Malone for discussions about various implementation details in pynucastro as well as sample code to improve element identification.
+We especially thank Josiah Schwab for helpful discussions about nuclear partition functions and reverse rates as well as for testing pynucastro and pointing out issues in visualization and documentation.
 This work was supported by DOE/Office of Nuclear Physics grant DE-FG02-87ER40317.

 # References